6. Use a great title

 “What Is Jesus’ View of the Definition of Marriage?”

 Sure, the “nudity” one is a little clickbaity, but not as bad as some.
-It did get me reading…and it was reasonably indicative of the valuable lesson inside, instead of being a total switch.
+It did get me reading…and it was reasonably indicative of the valuable lesson inside, instead of being a total bait-and-switch.

 The next three are my personal favorites – carefully crafted and calculated, nicely indirect and spry but not too vague.
 Those authors might actually have spent numerous cups of coffee hammering out those titles in their minds.